rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 !!!
 Warning

     `umask` does not affect existing files. `umask -S` displays the file rights (without the execute right) of the files that will be created.
-So it is not the display of the mask used to subtract the maximum value.
+So, it is not the display of the mask used to subtract the maximum value.

 !!!
 Note